kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 **Disadvantages**

 Angular does have a learning curve, and if you don't already know it, learning Angular and Ionic is a fair amount of work.
-If you just want to pound out a couple page simple applicaiton it may be overkill to add this level of complexity to your app.
+If you just want to pound out a couple page simple application it may be overkill to add this level of complexity to your app.
 Also on older devices (if you care about supporting devices from 3 or 4 years ago) Angular and Ionic run a little slower than a raw Javascript, HTML and CSS app.